 A) The council committed to reach Net Zero (emissions) as a council by 2030.
 Details HERE.

-The next two questions were also raised with a senior waste officer at the Environment Advisory Group – a public forum that covers various environmental topics.
-You can watch that HERE or read the summary below.
+The next two questions were also raised with a senior waste officer at the Environment Advisory Group – a public forum on environmental topics- HERE.

 Q) Won’t less frequent collections lead to overflowing bins, hygiene problems, unpleasant odours, and more pests through the accumulation of waste?